the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/03B_backend/3B_3/_index.md

 ## [C] Django and Data Validation

-In the To-Do App example, the New Task page uses a Django Model form and some of the fields have built-in validation like the date field.
+In our To-Do app, the New Task page uses a Django Model form and some of the fields have built-in validation like the date field.
 If you enter a date that doesn't match "YYYY-MM-DD", the form will throw an error message on the screen under the field.
 It's great that Django does this for us automatically.

 But what if we want to add custom validation on our forms?
 Well, we can create code that does this.
 Let's investigate this with a slightly modified example from the Django documentation.